ssolanki/guessing-game/README.md

 - Gulp should be globally installed

 ### Build
-run these commands to build.
+Go to project directory and run these commands to build. npm i gulp
-- npm i
-- gulp

 go to build directory and open index.html file

 ### Further Improvements: